valeriansaliou/vigil/README.md

 Vigil is an open-source Status Page you can host on your infrastructure, used to monitor all your servers and apps, and visible to your users (on a domain of your choice, eg. `status.example.com`).

 It is useful in microservices contexts to monitor both apps and backends.
-If a node goes down in your infrastructure, you receive a status change notification in a Slack channel (or: Email or Twilio SMS).
+If a node goes down in your infrastructure, you receive a status change notification in a Slack channel, Email, Twilio SMS or/and XMPP.

 **👉 See a live demo of Vigil on [Crisp Status Page](https://status.crisp.chat) and [Enrich Status Page](https://status.enrichdata.com).**